bitcoin-dot-org/developer.bitcoin.org/devguide/transactions.rst

 If any of the signers change their mind, they can create a new non-locktime transaction.
 The new transaction will use, as one of its inputs, one of the same outputs which was used as an input to the locktime transaction.
 This makes the locktime transaction invalid if the new transaction is added to the block chain before the time lock expires.

 Care must be taken near the expiry time of a time lock.
-The `peer-to-peer network <../devguide/p2p_network.html>`__ allows block time to be up to two hours ahead of real time, so a locktime transaction can be added to the block chain up to two hours before its time lock officially expires.
+The `peer-to-peer network`_ allows block time to be up to two hours ahead of real time, so a locktime transaction can be added to the block chain up to two hours before its time lock officially expires.
 Also, blocks are not created at guaranteed intervals, so any attempt to cancel a valuable transaction should be made a few hours before the time lock expires.

 Previous versions of Bitcoin Core provided a feature which prevented transaction signers from using the method described above to cancel a time-locked transaction, but a necessary part of this feature was disabled to prevent denial of service attacks.
 A legacy of this system are four-byte :term:`sequence numbers <Sequence number>` in every input.
 Sequence numbers were meant to allow multiple signers to agree to update a transaction; when they finished updating the transaction, they could agree to set every input’s sequence number to the four-byte unsigned maximum (0xffffffff), allowing the transaction to be added to a block even if its time lock had not expired.